I want to restrict incoming and outgoing traffic from my Amazon Virtual Private Cloud (Amazon VPC) resources.

 Resolution

-Use AWS WAF to restrict incoming Layer 7 HTTPS traffic
+Use AWS WAF to restrict incoming traffic

-You can also add AWS Managed Rules rule groups to AWS WAF to protect your application from vulnerabilities.
+Use AWS Managed Rules for AWS WAF or custom rules to protect your application.
 For more information, see How to customize behavior of AWS Managed Rules for AWS WAF.
+For information on web ACLs, see Working with web ACLs.

 Use Network Firewall to restrict traffic to Amazon VPC resources